petrickjerico/tp/docs/UserGuide.md

 - Prefix-parameter pairs can be in any order.<br>
   e.g. If the command specifies `<flset:setindex> <q:question> <a:answer>`, `<a:answer> <q:question> <flset:setindex>` is also acceptable.

-- The same prefix-parameter can be used in a same command, however only the value of the last pair is used. <br>
+- The same prefix-parameter pair can be used in a same command, however only the value of the last pair is used. <br>
-  e.g. In `add task T: CS2103T d: Tutorial Week 2 T: CS2100`, there are 2 parameters for `T:` but only the last one `CS2100` is taken as the input value.
+  e.g. In `add task T: CS2103T d: Tutorial Week 2 T: CS2100`, there are 2 parameters with the prefix `T:` but only the last one `CS2100` is taken as the input value.

 </div>
 <p>&nbsp;</p>

-### 3.1. `FLASHCARD`
+### 3.1.
+Commands for the `FLASHCARD` page

 #### 3.1.1. **Add a `FLASHCARDSET`**: `add flset`

-If you would like to create a new `FLASHCARDSET`, this commands allows you create a new `FLASHCARDSET` with a custome name to store and categorize your `FLASHCARD`.
+If you would like to create a new `FLASHCARDSET`, this commands allows you to create a new `FLASHCARDSET` with a custom name to store and categorize your `FLASHCARD`s.

 | Format                         | Example                   | Remark                                                |
 | ------------------------------ | ------------------------- | ----------------------------------------------------- |